Infusing Ketamine for Addiction

 Back to top

 Being that sudden ketamine ingestion can be dangerous, when ketamine is used to treat addiction, a small amount is given via IV, over a period of 3-4 hours.
 It is usually given 2-3 times a week for a month.
-Many patients have had no need for ketamine therapy after that one month, whereas others can upkeep the positive effects for many months before needing another round of infusions.
-So far, there have been no noted case of ketamine addiction as a result of ketamine treatment for addiction.
+Many patients have no need for ketamine therapy after that one month, whereas others can upkeep the positive effects for many months before needing another round of infusions.
+So far, there are no noted cases of ketamine addiction as a result of ketamine infusion for addiction.

 Back to top

-Who is not Eligible for Ketamine Infusion Therapy?
+Who is not Eligible for Ketamine Therapy for Drug Addiction?

 Back to top

 Ketamine therapy can be used to treat several different addictions.
-Seven studies were completed - two explored the use of ketamine therapy for alcohol use disorder, two focused on cocaine use disorder and three on opioid use disorder.
-[2] [3] [4]
+Seven studies were completed - two explored the use of ketamine therapy for alcoholism, two focused on cocaine use disorder, and three on opioid use disorder.
+Another study assessed 'its safety as a research tool.'

-The studies on its effectiveness to assist in treating cocaine use disorder found that it decreased the cocaine use and reduced cocaine cravings in the addicts.
+Studies on its effectiveness in treating cocaine use disorder found that it decreased cocaine use and cravings in addicts.
 In addition, post-infusion, cocaine abusers were more motivated to quit cocaine altogether.
-There was also a significant reduction in frequency and amount of cocaine used during the follow-up period.
+There was also a significant reduction in the frequency and the amount of cocaine used during the follow-up period.

 Back to top

 Many people suffering from a drug use disorder have a very difficult time quitting.
 Relapse is unfortunately extremely common and it is so easy to give up, even though the stakes of drug abuse are so high.
 Never give up!
-If you are repeatedly failing, reach out to a reputable drug rehabilitation facility like Avenues Recovery to check out your options.
-You may just find the right treatment option for you, and turn your life around forever.
+If you are repeatedly failing, contact Avenues Recovery to check out your options.
+Whether you need ketamine for addiction recovery, or any other support, you may find the right treatment option for you, and turn your life around forever.

 Check your insurance